hananawad12/Face_Recognition_using_opencv/README.md

  we can add the images of each person in folder and add the name of person for each folder. <br />
 3. then Run  <br />
 *python face_rec.py <br />
+-Note if you have trainingData.yml and faceLabels.pickle then you can run tester.py directly. <br />
 *python tester.py <br />

 # Output